Graduate Certificate in Global Leadership

 - Graduate level English writing/composition skills are required for success in the program.
 If you are considering upgrading your writing skills, we recommend the Academic Writing and Critical Thinking course offered through Continuing Studies.

-- Provide evidence in your letters of reference, personal statement, and resume of dealing with ambiguity in a wide range of human situations and work in multi-cultural contexts, understanding values, perspectives, methods and an appreciation of the implications.
+- Provide evidence in your personal statement and resume of where you may have needed to adapt in different human situations and work in multi-cultural contexts, illustrating an understanding values, perspectives, and methods.

 All applications to this program require submission of the following information and supporting documents before your file can be assessed for admission: